Cornish CC-1 Crunch photo

 Here’s a demo:

-I don’t know about you, but when I hear “soft clipping” and “Cornish”, I think Big Muff clipping stages using diodes in the feedback.
-I was skeptical as to how original the circuit actually was.
-But, the OC-1 (another of the original circuits) was pretty inventive, and the demos sounded great—so curiosity got the better of me.
-I decided we were gonna trace this one too.
+When we hear “soft clipping” and “Cornish”, we immediately think Big Muff clipping stages using diodes in the feedback.
+We were skeptical as to how original the circuit actually was.
+But, the OC-1 (another of the new original circuits) was pretty inventive, and the demos sounded great—so curiosity got the better of us and we decided to trace this one too.

-I’m glad we did.
-It really is a nice-sounding circuit, probably my favorite of his that I’ve played, and… well, he’s right: it’s not based on anything!
+We’re glad we did.
+It really is a nice-sounding circuit, and he’s right: it’s not based on anything!

 Tracing Photos

 We found out halfway through that it was a lot easier to just remove the entire epoxy block than to go in from the top.
 It’s easy to do on a single-side board and made the rest of the process go a lot faster.
-(I wish we’d thought to do that when tracing the OC-1.)
+(Too bad we didn’t think to do that when tracing the OC-1.)

 Schematic